 Oculus Quest 2

 In September of 2020, Oculus further increased the performance of their standalone headset with the release of the Quest 2.
-Like most technological improvements, it was just better in every way over the Quest 1.
+Like most technological improvements, it was better in every way over the Quest 1.
 Higher resolution, a better refresh rate, better tracking, more powerful processing, and bigger storage options were among some of the improvements.
 In 2021, Facebook refreshed the Quest 2 lineup by changing its offerings from 64 GB or 128 Gb to 128 GB or 256 GB of storage.
-The Quest 2 is the last headset that will ever be released with the Oculus name attached as in 2022, Facebook and Oculus will be rebranded to Meta Platforms.
+The Quest 2 is the last headset that will ever be released with the Oculus name attached.
+As of 2022, Facebook and Oculus will be rebranded to Meta Platforms.

 How Did Oculus Make Money?

 Oculus sold virtual reality hardware, specifically the product list shown in the previous section.
 They also managed digital services through the Oculus Store.
 Before the company was acquired by Facebook, most of Oculus’s funds were made through a widely successful Kickstarter campaign that raised over $2 million.